 Ciolino, Laura A. Journal of Forensic Science.
 2015 Sept; 60(5):1171-81.doi:10.1111/1556-4029.12795.
 Epub 2015 Jul 14.

 Cayman’s forensic product line is continually evolving.
-We are dedicated to working with the forensic and academic communities to identify emerging drugs of abuse and to quickly make authentic reference standards available from our ISO/IEC 17025:2005 and ISO Guide 34:2009 labs.
+We are dedicated to working with the forensic and academic communities to identify emerging drugs of abuse and to quickly make authentic reference standards available from our ISO/IEC 17025:2017 and ISO 17034:2016 labs.

 Cayman offers parent compounds as well as metabolites, isomers, deuterated standards, and DEA exempt reference standards.
 Custom mixtures are available upon request.

 Certified Reference Materials (CRMs) serve as Primary Standards as defined by ISO and are suitable for labs requiring traceable quantitative standards.
-A CRM, as defined by ISO Guide 34:2009, must include a certified property value fully traceable to SI units as well as uncertainty.
-Cayman’s CRMs are suitable for accurately measuring concentrations of analytes in test samples and are sold as quantitative solutions in sealed ampules.
+A CRM, as defined by ISO 17034:2016, must report the certified concentration and corrected purity values with the corresponding measurement uncertainties.
+Cayman’s CRMs ensure the metrological traceability and accuracy needed to perform quantitative measurements and are sold as quantitative solutions in sealed ampules.

-Cayman’s Reference Materials (RMs) are sold as neat solids in several sizes allowing for a low-cost, scalable, and highly-flexible option for analytical labs where accurate qualitative results are desired.
-An RM is fully characterized, and its property values are tested to ISO/IEC 17025:2005 guidelines, making it fit for direct use by labs requiring traceable qualitative standards.
+Cayman’s Reference Materials (RMs) are sold in several sizes allowing for a low-cost, scalable, and highly flexible option for analytical labs.
+An RM is fully characterized, and its property values are tested under an ISO/IEC 17025:2017 accredited quality system, making it fit for direct use by labs requiring traceable standards.